How to download the ArkLaTexHomepage App

 SHREVEPORT, La.
-(KTAL/KMSS) – The threat of severe weather tonight could lead to power outages, so you want to make sure you have the ArkLaTexHomepage.com app on your phone.
+(KTAL/KMSS) – The threat of severe weather Friday night could lead to power outages, so you want to make sure you have the ArkLaTexHomepage.com app on your phone.

 It will alert you to severe weather where ever you are in the ArkLaTex.